vabarbosa/Fun-with-Quantum/README.md

 "Fun with Quantum" is a collection of Jupyter notebooks that highlight specific aspects of Quantum Computing that are interesting and/or fun.

- 1. Quantum Coin Game (superposition & interference))
+ 1. Quantum Coin Game (superposition & interference)
  2. Simple Quantum Implementation for Boolean satisfiability problems
- 3. Even Simpler Quantum Implementation for Boolean satisfiability problems (under development)
+ 3. Even Simpler Quantum Implementation for Boolean satisfiability problems
  4. Hardy's Paradox (complementary observables & the problem with classical logic)
  5. GHZ Game (entanglement)
  6. GHZ Game on real devices
- 7. Mermin-Peres Magic Square (under development)
+ 7. Mermin-Peres Magic Square

 ---